 Cut the steak in half crosswise into two parts.
 This will make the ultra-long steak easier to handle and help it better fit on your grill.

-In a small bowl, mix the marinade ingredients.
-Rub the mixture on both sides of the steak, massaging the marinade into the meat.
+Combine the marinade ingredients and rub the mixture on both sides of the steak.
 Let the meat marinate at room temperature for 30 minutes.

-Preheat your grill on medium-high heat.
+Preheat the grill to medium-high.
 Grill the steak for about 3 minutes per side for medium-rare (2 minutes per side on a dual-contact grill).

 Let the steak rest for 5 minutes before slicing.
 Slice the steak across the grain and serve.

 - This thin steak only needs a few minutes on the grill.
 You definitely don't want to overcook it.
-Three minutes per side should work for medium-rare (though it's worth noting that the CDC recommends cooking meat, poultry, and eggs thoroughly.)
+Three minutes per side should work for medium-rare (however, the CDC recommends cooking to 145°F with a 3-minute rest period.)

 - I use a dual-contact electric grill, so I can make this recipe anytime, regardless of the weather.
 And it's ready even faster than on a regular grill.
 But you can use any grill you like, including an outdoor grill or a grill pan.

-- Because the tough muscle fibers run along the width of this steak, and you should sever them when you slice the meat, you can't just slice it crosswise as you usually would.
-Instead, you cut it into three or four manageable pieces, rotate each 90 degrees, and slice it, as shown in the images below.
+- Because the tough muscle fibers run along the width of this steak, and you should sever them when you slice the meat, you can't just slice it crosswise.
+Instead, cut the cooked steak into three or four pieces, rotate each 90 degrees, and slice it, as shown in the images below.
 This way, you'll cut the meat across the grain, not with the grain, making the steak easier to chew.

 Recipe FAQs

-It's best to marinate it for at least 30 minutes.
-The vinegar in the marinade helps soften the tough muscle fibers that run through this cut.
+Unlike more tender cuts that don't require a marinade (like sirloin steak), it's best to marinate this steak for at least 30 minutes.
+The vinegar in the marinade helps soften the tough muscle fibers.

 Another thin cut of steak that I make often is flat iron steak.
-That part comes from the shoulder of the animal.
+That part comes from the shoulder.
 It's well-marbled, less fibrous, and more tender.

 I have four tips for you: